Matrix denoising for weighted loss functions and heterogeneous signals: Applications of weighted denoising

-In this section, we will adopt a heterogeneous, rank 1 sampling model, which is considered in \cite{chen2015completing}.
-Specifically, we suppose that the rows and columns are sampled independently, with row $i$ sampled with probability $q_i^r$, and column $j$ sampled with probability $q_j^c$; that is, entry $(i,j)$ of $\X+\G$ is sampled with probability $q_i^r q_j^c$.
+In this section, we will adopt a heterogeneous, rank 1 sampling model, as in \cite{chen2015completing}.
+We suppose that the rows and columns are sampled independently, with row $i$ sampled with probability $q_i^r$, and column $j$ sampled with probability $q_j^c$; that is, entry $(i,j)$ of $\X+\G$ is sampled with probability $q_i^r q_j^c$.
 We observe the vector $\y = \F(\X+\G)$ of $M$ sampled entries, where $\F: \R^{p \times n} \to \R^M$ is the subsampling operator.

 Following the approach from \cite{dobriban2017optimal}, we consider the backprojected matrix $\Y = \F^* (\y) \in \R^{p \times n}$, in which the unobserved entries are replaced by $0$'s.
 We write $\Y = \F^* (\F (\X)) + \F^* (\F (\G))$.
 We show that asymptotically, $\F^* (\F (\X))$ behaves like the matrix $\P \X \Q$.
 More precisely, we have the following result: \begin{prop} Suppose $\max_{1 \le k \le r}\|\u_k\|_\infty \|\v_k\|_\infty = o(n^{-1/2})$.
 Then in the limit $p / n \to \gamma$,